kaytwo/website/_includes/contact.md

 * in person:
   * room 1220 SEO (office, most likely location) or ERF 2054 (lab)
-  * Fall 2015 office hours: Monday and Wednesday 4pm-5pm, and by appointment
+  * Spring 2016 office hours: 4pm-5pm Tuesday, 2p-3pm Thursday, and by appointment

 * snail mail:
   *  University of Illinois at Chicago